Introduction

 These updates may be as simple as reloading an entire dataset and replacing the existing content.
 In some cases the table is restructured before reloading, in other cases, the table is truncated (emptied of its contents) but the structure is left as before.

 More complex updates involve processing individual records (leaving others untouched).
-In some cases, the entire record is replaced, in other cases only individual fields of a record are updated.
+In some cases, the entire record is replaced; in others, only individual fields of a record are updated.

 Database Update Functionality

-FME functionality to define updates depends on the format used.
+FME's functionality for defining updates depends on the format used.
 Many formats have been harmonized to provide a consistent user experience, while others have not.
 This means there are two basic sets of functionality available.

 - Simplified, Harmonized Dialogs: Cover most of the major formats